 Shutting down your Windows quickly is almost mission impossible.
 Sometimes you have to wait for the timeout, other times you are prompted to save this file and close that document, and worst of all is when you have to sit through the tons of Windows updates bestowed upon your machine.
 For some of us, when we have to go, we have to go.

 For those wishing for a much shorter Windows shutdown routine, here’s a quick tip on how you can execute an emergency restart on your Windows 8, and this restart will stop at nothing.

-Recommended Reading: Enable Slide To Shutdown UI For Windows 8.1 [Quicktip]
+How to Enable Slide to Shutdown UI for Windows 8.1

 Perform Emergency Restart

 To perform an emergency restart, start by holding down CTRL + ALT + DELETE keys all at once.
 You will be redirected to a different window.